 Broadway Street is a central fixture of Downtown Nashville and contains its own distinct areas.
 Head north of Broadway to experience the charm of historical buildings that now host flavorful eateries and vibrant art galleries.
 Just south of Broadway, discover Nashville's modern side, where brand-new buildings and contemporary entertainment options line the street.

 And finally, Lower Broadway offers the classic Nashville experience: neon signs illuminate the streets and live music spills from country bars and music venues.

 The Downtown Nashville neighborhood is energetic, historical, and bubbling with year-round crowds.
 Locals indulge in the world-famous music scene— exploring museums based on Nashville’s music evolution and enjoying live concerts.
 From music fanatics and history buffs to refined foodies and outdoor aficionados, all walks of life can find a home in this lively neighborhood.
 The buildings in this area are just as diverse as the people: luxury highrises, retail storefronts, and nightlife venues mixed throughout.

 This neighborhood boasts both high rise luxury rentals and office spaces, and it is perfect for those seeking a short walk to work.
 Since Downtown Nashville is extremely walkable, owning a car isn’t necessary.
 However, if you want the independence of owning a vehicle, there are plenty of parking options available.
-Rental prices will be more expensive than other Nashville neighborhoods, as this is a highly sought-after location.
+Rental prices will be more expensive than other Nashville neighborhoods like Midtown and Germantown, as this is a highly sought-after location.